 - 16 oz can pumpkin puree

-Preheat the oven to 350℉ and prepare your muffin pan.
+- Preheat the oven to 350 degrees F and prepare your muffin pan.
 Either line it with paper cups or use a nonstick spray.

-Mix the butter, sugar, and molasses in you mixer with a paddle attachment.
+- Mix the butter, sugar, and molasses in your mixer with a paddle attachment.
 Gradually add the eggs on low speed making sure each egg is incorporated before adding the next one.
 Add the orange juice and pumpkin.
-It’ll look like it curdled, but it’s all good.
+It’ll look like it has curdled, but it’s all good.

-Combine all the dry goods and gradually add them into the batter.
+- Combine all the dry ingredients and gradually add them into the batter.
 Mix them just until incorporated.

-Spoon the batter into the liners (I use a standard sized ice cream scoop).
-Sprinkle some sugared pepitas over top.
+- Spoon the batter into the liners (I use a standard sized ice cream scoop).
+Sprinkle some sugared pepitas over the top.